KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession1/docs/ws1-architecture/README.md

 ## <!-- Trick markdown to give a little extra space -->
 # Organizing Assets
 Front-end architecture is the organization of code and project files.
-Though there can be customizations specific to a team, the goal of good front-end architecture is to provide an efficient workflow that is maintainable throughout the project’s life.
+Though there may be coding standards and practices specific to a team, the goal of good front-end architecture is to provide an efficient workflow that is maintainable throughout the project’s life.

 In this section of the worksheet, we will organize files with similar purposes to make it easy to maintain the website.